chandreshsharma/PhoneDirectory/README.md

 # PhoneDirectory

 # This is the PhoneDirectory project.
-# The PhoneDirectory stores and retrieves phone numbers and addresses
+# The PhoneDirectory stores and retrieves people's phone numbers and addresses
-# of people.